johnobrien8642/super-simple-headless-cms/README.md

 ## Quick Start

 If you haven't already, install the latest versions of docker and docker compose.
 For WSL users, make sure you have docker-compose-plugin installed.
-Make sure to create a docker group and add yourself as a user if you haven't already, docs here: https://docs.docker.com/engine/install/linux-postinstall/
+Make sure to create a docker group and add yourself as a user if you haven't already, docs here: https://docs.docker.com/engine/install/linux-postinstall/ Make sure to login.
+If you're getting "pass store is not initialized", try this solution: https://stackoverflow.com/a/73558624/13836220

 Then: